Here's how the legal issues for Mayor Sheila Dixon have unfolded over the years:

 Sept.
-24, 2007: Clark pleads guilty and agrees to cooperate with the State Prosecutor investigation into City Hall spending practices.
+24, 2007: Clark pleads guilty and agrees to cooperate with the state prosecutor's investigation into City Hall spending practices.

 March 10, 2008: Boyer pleads guilty to falsifying tax returns and agrees to cooperate with prosecutors.

-June 24, 2008: A story in The Baltimore Sun says prosecutors are investigating lavish gifts that Dixon received from Lipscomb at a time that she, as City Council president, was supporting tax breaks for his development projects.
-In response to questions from The Sun, Dixon and Lipscomb acknowledge that they had a personal relationship in late 2003 and early 2004.
+June 24, 2008: An article in The Baltimore Sun says prosecutors are investigating gifts that Dixon received from Lipscomb at a time that she, as City Council president, was supporting tax breaks for his development projects.
+Dixon and Lipscomb acknowledge that they had a personal relationship in late 2003 and early 2004.

-May 28, 2009: Sweeney dismisses four perjury charges and one misconduct charge against Dixon, saying they were based on improper evidence.
+May 28, 2009: Judge Dennis M. Sweeney dismisses four perjury charges and one misconduct charge against Dixon, saying they were based on improper evidence.
 He dismisses all criminal charges against Holton.

 June 28, 2009: Bakery magnate and Inner Harbor East developer John Paterakis is indicted for campaign finance violations for helping to pay for Holton's poll.
-Holton is re-indicted as well and charged with violating campaign finance law.
+Holton is indicted again and charged with violating campaign finance law.

-July 29, 2009: Dixon is re-indicted and charged with nine criminal counts including perjury and theft.
-The charges, stem from the same incidents as the original indictment -- failure to report gifts from Lipcomb on ethics forms; spending gift cards intended for the needy -- but based on different evidence.
+July 29, 2009: Dixon is re-indicted and charged with nine criminal counts, including perjury and theft.
+The charges stem from the same incidents as the original indictments - failure to report gifts from Lipscomb on ethics forms; spending gift cards intended for the needy - but based on different evidence.